GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/oxtrust-ui.md

 	login.register=Registre
 	.......

-Notice that the values to the right side of the equal sign have been translated but that the keys on the left side have not been changed.
+Notice that the values to the right of the equal sign have been translated but the keys on the left side have not changed.
 These keys must not change, because they will be referenced when oxAuth fetches the translated text.

-To add translation for not yet supported languages, just create new properties file in resource folder and name it messages_[language_code].properties, then add language code as supported-locale to the `faces-config.xml`.
+To add a translation for not yet supported languages, just create new properties file in resource folder and name it `messages_[language_code].properties`, then add the language code as supported-locale to the `faces-config.xml`.

 oxTrust UI can be used to change the language once oxtrust_[language_code].properties are added in the `identity.war`, and select the preferred language from the dropdown as shown below.

 ![localization](../img/oxtrust/localization.png)

-For other than supported languages, please contant [support](https://support.gluu.org)
 ## Configuration
 From the configuration tab, the Gluu Server administrator can manage certain non-protocol related tasks.